-Prerequisite: INST 6031.
-Covers basic "Digital Video" pre-production, production and post-production.
-Student will develop and use a final edited video in either a multimedia presentation, on a web site, or in an instructional video tape.
+This course covers basic "Digital Video" pre-production, production and post-production.
+Student will develop and use a final edited video in either a multimedia presentation, on a web site or in an instructional video tape.
 The course also provides opportunities to explore newer video formats such as DVD and streaming video.

-INST 5919; 5939: INDEPENDENT STUDY IN INSTRUCTIONAL TECHNOLOGY
+INST 5919; 5939: INDEPENDENT STUDY IN INSTRUCTIONAL TECHNOLOGY Prerequisites: Approval of instructor and Associate Dean.

-INST 5931: RESEARCH TOPICS IN INSTRUCTIONAL TECHNOLOGY

-Identified by title each time course is offered.
+INST 5931: RESEARCH TOPICS IN INSTRUCTIONAL TECHNOLOGY Identified by title each time course is offered.